hjw8120/Logistic-Regression/hw-05-logistic.md

 log odds-hat = -1.123 + 0.018 \* distance + 0.374 \* morphlight - 0.028
 \* distance:morphlight

-When distance from Liverpool is 0 and the moth is dark, the log odds of a moth being removed is -1.123.
+If a moth is dark and its distance from Liverpool is 0, the log odds of the moth being removed is -1.123.

 Holding all else constant, as distance from Liverpool increases by 1 km, we expect the log odds of a moth being removed to increase by 0.018.